Beyonce breaks all-time Grammy wins record, Harry Styles claims album prize | Entertainment

 She dedicated the award to Prince, saying the late artist had inspired her to make positive music.
 Lizzo also saluted Beyonce and recalled how she skipped out of school in fifth grade to see the "Halo" singer in concert.
 "You clearly are the artist of our lives," Lizzo said.

-Blues singer Bonnie Raitt's "Just Like That," about an organ donor, earned song of the year.
-Styles triumphed over a formidable, wide-ranging field that included Beyonce, Puerto Rican rapper Bad Bunny, Lizzo, British vocalist Adele and disco-era Swedish hitmaker ABBA.
+Blues singer Bonnie Raitt's "Just Like That," about an organ donor, won song of the year, one of her three awards on Sunday.
+BEYONCE FANS AGGRIEVED

+Winners were chosen by roughly 11,000 members of the Recording Academy, which has faced complaints that it has failed to give proper recognition to Black artists.
+The group has taken steps in recent years to diversify its membership and overhaul voting procedures.
+Fans of Beyonce flooded social media on Sunday, making the word "ROBBED" a trending topic on Twitter.
+"Beyonce has yet again been robbed," Twitter user @coreynmarie wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)